 T/5 William Cada Kent was born on June 7, 1922, in Crenshaw County, Alabama, to Charlie H. Kent and Effie Jane Williamson-Kent and was raised in Honoraville, Alabama, with his six sisters and three brothers.
 He left school after completing eighth grade.
 On July 29, 1940, in Montgomery, Alabama, he enlisted in the U.S. Army and was sent to Fort Knox, Kentucky, for basic training.
 It is known he attended cooks school after basic training.
 From Ft.
 Knox, it appears he was sent to Ft.
 Ord, California where he may have been a member of the 757th Tank Battalion.

-The 19nd Tank Battalion – made up mostly of National Guardsmen – had taken part in maneuvers in Louisiana.
+The 192nd Tank Battalion – made up mostly of National Guardsmen – had taken part in maneuvers in Louisiana.
 After the maneuvers, it was ordered to Camp Polk, Louisiana, and received orders for overseas duty.
-Men who were married or 29 years old or older, or whose National Guard enlistments would end while the battalion was overseas were allowed to resign from federal service.
+Men who were married with dependents, 29 years old or older, or whose National Guard enlistments would end while the battalion was overseas were allowed to resign from federal service.
 These men were replaced with men from the 753rd Tank Battalion before the battalion was sent to Ft.
 Mason, California.

 The fact was that the battalion was part of the First Tank Group which was headquartered at Ft.
 Knox and operational by June 1941.
 During the maneuvers, the battalion even fought as the First Tank Group.
 Available information suggests that the tank group had been selected to be sent to the Philippines early in 1941.
 Besides the 192nd, the group was made up of the 70th and 191st Tank Battalions – both had been National Guard medium tank battalions – at Ft.
 Meade, Maryland, the 193rd at Ft.
 Benning, Georgia, and the 194th at Ft.
 Lewis, Washington.
 The 192nd, 193rd, and 194th had been National Guard light tank battalions.
 It is known that the military presence in the Philippines was being built up at the time, so in all likelihood, the entire tank group had been scheduled to be sent to the Philippines.
 On August 13, 1941, Congress voted to extend federalized National Guard units’ time in the regular Army by 18 months.
 On August 15, the 194th received its orders to go overseas.
 The buoys being spotted by the pilot may have sped up the transfer of the tank battalions to the Philippines with only the 192nd and 194th reaching the islands, but it was not the reason for the battalions going to the Philippines.
 It is also known that the 193rd Tank Battalion was on its way to Hawaii – during its trip to the Philippines – when Pearl Harbor was attacked.
 When it arrived at Hawaii the battalion was held there.
 The 70th and 191st never received orders for the Philippines because the war with Japan had started.
 It is known at least one heavy tank battalion had been scheduled to be sent, but it appears one had not been selected.